techthoughts2/pwshPlaces/docs/Invoke-BingGeoCode.md

 Invoke-BingGeoCode @invokeBingGeoCodeSplat
 ```

-Performs Geocoding (latitude/longitude lookup) on provided address.
-Results are biased to the United States country.
-Results are returned in English.
-Up to 20 results are returned.
+Geocodes the address with a bias towards the United States, returning up to 20 results in English.

 ## PARAMETERS